rithurajnambiar17/ai-sonnets/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding the AI Sonnets project, please contact the project maintainer at [email protected]
+If you have any questions, suggestions, or feedback regarding the AI Sonnets project, please contact the project maintainer at rithurajnambiar17@gmail.com

 We appreciate your interest in AI Sonnets and hope you enjoy the creative outputs of our AI-powered poetry generator!